 If your loved one has Alzheimer’s disease or another progressive dementia it is also important to consider the stage when selecting a gift for a person with Alzheimer’s.
 In the earliest stages, gifts need not be so very different than what you might have given her before the diagnosis.
 Games and activities should reflect her interests and challenge her to exercise her brain as well as her body.
 As the condition progresses activities should be less challenging than earlier activities, but should still be challenging at her level.
 Later stage gifts should concentrate on providing comfort while stimulating the senses.
 And remember, a gift that was appropriate when she was in the early stages of the disease will likely not hold her interest later.

-Suggested Gifts for Alzheimer’s Disease and Other Dementia
+Suggested Gifts for Alzheimer’s Disease and Other Dementia by Stage

 - Classic movies and TV shows